opendaylight/netconf/docs/user-guide.rst

-By default Netconf Call-Home Server accepts only incoming connections from allowed devices ``/odl-netconf-callhome-server:netconf-callhome-server/allowed-devices``, if user desire to allow all incoming connections, it is possible to set ``accept-all-ssh-keys`` to ``true`` in ``/odl-netconf-callhome-server:netconf-callhome-server/global``.
+By default Netconf Call-Home Server accepts only incoming connections from allowed devices ``/odl-netconf-callhome-server:netconf-callhome-server/allowed-devices``, if user desires to allow all incoming connections, it is possible to set ``accept-all-ssh-keys`` to ``true`` in ``/odl-netconf-callhome-server:netconf-callhome-server/global``.

-The name of this devices in ``netconf-topology`` will be in format ``ip-address:port``.
+The name of these devices in ``netconf-topology`` will be in format ``ip-address:port``.
 For naming devices see Device-Specific Configuration.